 You are able to customize some settings to make the Unit unique.
-You can see that "Beer Island" has their description and check-in details customized instead of the inherited settings from "Moe Management Resort".
+You can see that "Beer Island" has its description and check-in details customized instead of the inherited settings from "Moe Management Resort".

 Unit Type Inheritance

 Units can also inherit their settings from a unit type.
 A unit type can be used on units that have similarities.
-This includes number of bedrooms, bathrooms, unit size, etc. Unit Type inheritance will override settings set by higher nodes.
+This includes the number of bedrooms, bathrooms, unit size, etc. Unit Type inheritance will override settings set by higher nodes.
 Below is an example of a unit type:

 The unit type has the short/long description and rooms & occupancy fields filled in.
 Below is a Unit inheriting these values:

-The hierarchy system in TRACK is a powerful tool that can be used to save time entering in information.
+The hierarchy system in TRACK is a powerful tool that can be used to save time entering information.
 The inheritance built into the system creates filled in settings for units and you are able to adjust these settings to make each Unit unique.